Ecma-TC54/tg3/SPECIFICATION.md

 #### endOfDevelopment
 *Category: Version Event*

-Indicates when the manufacturer ceases development of a component or service.
+Indicates when the manufacturer stops active feature development for a component or service.
+Security patches and critical bug fixes continue, but no new features or enhancements will be added.

 **Additional Required Fields:**